javier901/swift-ios/Project 1/README.md

 ## Acknowledgements

-Information & images about Lyon has been taken from a popular [blogpost](www.thecrazytourist.com/15-best-things-lyon-france/), [wikipedia](https://en.wikipedia.org/wiki/Lyon)
+Information & images about Lyon have been taken from a popular [blogpost](www.thecrazytourist.com/15-best-things-lyon-france/), [wikipedia](https://en.wikipedia.org/wiki/Lyon)